Ahh, the playground!

-Monkey bars specifically though, are the part of the jungle gym that looks like a ladder turned horizontally, giving the user the ability to swing from one rung to the next.
+Monkey bars specifically though, are part of the jungle gym that looks like a ladder turned horizontally, giving the user the ability to swing from one rung to the next.
 There are freestanding versions of monkey bars as well.
-Using monkey bars is a great way for kids and adults alike to build great upper body strength.
+Using monkey bars is a great way for kids and adults alike to build great upper-body strength.

 10. Still Rings

 Still rings are the rings you can dangle from that are traditionally attached to swing sets.
 Some of them dangle individually from a chain while others are connected to each other making them easier to use.